 Aetna considers surgical treatment using a type of dynamic muscle transfer medically necessary for functional impairment related to winged scapula when symptoms do not resolve after 12 months (traumatic cause) to 24 months (non-traumatic cause) of conservative therapy.
 Surgical correction for a winged scapula resulting in a cosmetic deformity is considered cosmetic.

-Aetna considers neurolysis of the spinal accessory muscle for the treatment of winged scapula experimental and investigational because there is inadequate evidence in the peer-reviewed published clinical literature regarding its effectiveness.
+Aetna considers neurolysis of the long thoracic nerve or spinal accessory muscle for the treatment of winged scapula experimental and investigational because there is inadequate evidence in the peer-reviewed published clinical literature regarding its effectiveness.

 Surgical treatment using a type of dynamic muscle transfer may be indicated for functional impairment related to winged scapula when symptoms do not resolve after 12 months (traumatic cause) to 24 months (non-traumatic cause) of conservative therapy.

 Static stabilization procedures involve scapulothoracic fusion and scapulothoracic arthrodesis in which the scapula is fused to the thorax.
 These procedures may be effective in cases of generalized weakness (e.g., facioscapulohumeral muscular dystrophy) when the patient has disabling pain and functional loss and no transferable muscles.
 They can relieve shoulder fatigue and pain and allow functional abduction and flexion of the upper extremity.
 Static stabilization procedures have fallen out of favor for scapular winging related to isolated muscle weakness because the results deteriorate over time with recurrence of winging.
 The usual incidence of complications associated with some of these procedures is high.